Embracing Simplicity: 4 Strategies for Overwhelmed Solopreneurs to Simplify their Businesses

 If your business doesn’t seem to allow for simplification, take heart— it may simply mean it’s time to step back and look at your business with fresh eyes.

 Sometimes we’re so invested in our current situation that it’s hard to imagine things working any other way.
-But remember, simplifying doesn’t necessarily mean taking away what you love or what the Lord has vocationally called you to; it means finding new strategies that allow your business to support your life, not the other way around.
+But remember, simplifying doesn’t mean sacrificing the needle-movers in your business; it means finding new strategies that allow your business to support your life, not the other way around.
 Sometimes, this might mean being open to a shift in how you deliver your services or package your services.

-Consider setting aside time to pray, reflect, and reimagine what a simplified business could look like for you.
+Consider setting aside time to reflect and reimagine what a simplified business could look like for you.
 It can be helpful to ask questions like:

 1️⃣ “Are there tasks I’m doing daily or weekly that could be batched together to free up more time and mental space?”